These museum professional membership organizations offer an

 BAACG sponsors programs and activities in the San Francisco Bay Area about issues in art conservation.

 CAA promotes the visual arts and their understanding through committed practice and intellectual engagement.
-Its 2014 annual conference will be held from February 12 – 15 in Chicago.

 Cultural Connections offers ongoing networking programs throughout the Bay Area with a focus on museum education.